How I Lead

 3. I move fast, but I don’t leave people behind

 I make decisions quickly.
+I process out loud.
+I move once I see enough signal to act.
 It’s a strength, and I’m self-aware about the edge it can create.
-Prism Detailed Assessment - Bri…

 • I make the call.